usvraniere/usvraniere.github.io/m/indisputable.md

 ---

-### 12. During Booth’s Cross-Examination, AUSA Tanya Hajjar Falsely Assured the Court That No Copies Were Made
+### 12. During Booth’s Cross-Examination, AUSA Tanya Hajjar Falsely Assured the Court That Booth Made No Copies

 While Booth was being **cross-examined**, **AUSA Tanya Hajjar interrupted, requested a sidebar, and falsely assured the court that Booth had made no copies**.